- Member

 Working with Student Co-op Homes, NUS/USI, Co-operative Alternatives, Member Organisations, and any other relevant stakeholders in the design of a potential pilot project.

-Birmingham Student Housing Cooperative (BSCH) (Birmingham, UK)
+Birmingham Student Housing Cooperative (BSCH) (Birmingham, England)

 BSHC opened its doors in July 2014.
 Since then, it has provided a different housing option for students in Birmingham who are seeking a cooperative and democratic way of living.
 This provides an alternative to the typical student experience of renting in the overpriced and undemocratic private sector.